Category: quantum computing

 -

-Practical Quantum Computing: A Business & Research Guide to Use Cases, Hardware, and Getting Started
+Practical Quantum Computing: Near-Term Use Cases, Hardware, and How to Get Started

 -